ngzhenteng/OTOT-B/README.md

 All requests correspond to the endpoint "/api/users/user"

 ### URLs
-Deployed URL on Google App Engine:
+Deployed URL on Google App Engine(Please do not spam this link as requests cost money):

     https://cs3219-365613.as.r.appspot.com